Why is Matcha Good for Weight Loss?

 5. Balance in the Body

 Blood sugar spikes are not just experienced by diabetics.
 And although they are much more severe for anyone with this condition, these spikes affect everyone once and awhile.
 Matcha is high in fiber, which helps prevent overeating and therefore aids in maintaining balanced glucose levels.
-Which means that matcha can prevent Type 2 diabetes, and help manage those with it already.
+Which means that matcha can help to prevent and manage Type 2 diabetes.
 But, it’s not just for diabetics or insulin-resistant individuals, everyone benefits from balanced glucose levels.

 6. Reduces Stress